DarioEB/envdeb/README.md

 # envdbar

-A lightweight Go package for loading environment variables from .env files.
+envdbar is a simple and lightweight Go package for loading environment variables from .env files into your application.
+It supports comments, empty lines, and values containing the "=" character.

 ## Installation